Post-Traumatic Stress Disorder (PTSD) can affect anyone exposed to trauma. While often linked to military service, PTSD also affects:

 Is PTSD treatable?

 Yes.
-Psychotherapy, EMDR, medication, and lifestyle changes all support recovery.
+Psychotherapy, EMDR, medication, and supporting lifestyle changes all help recovery.

 Does PTSD mean someone is dangerous?